-Migraine Headache Therapy, Indianapolis IN
+Migraine Elimination Therapy, Indianapolis IN

 Indy Myopain Relief Center treats migraine type headaches using non-invasive and drug-free therapies.
 These therapies include Trigger Point, Kinetic, Neuromuscular and muscle activation, Myofascial Acoustic Compression, and Extracorporeal Shock Wave therapies.
-We serve the greater Indianapolis community, offering 2 nationally certified trigger point therapists.
+We serve the greater Indianapolis IN community, offering 2 nationally certified trigger point therapists.
 Let's get a better understanding of how trigger point therapy helps migraines go away.

 Migraines usually first begin between the ages of ten and thirty-five and decrease after age fifty.
 Frequency varies greatly, from infrequent to several times per month.
 Approximately one in ten people get migraines, and about 75 percent are women (American Medical Association 1989).
 Some women experience symptoms just before or during their period (menses), indicating a hormonal role.
 At Indy Myopain Relief Center we have successfully treated an individual that experienced chronic, daily migraine headaches for 15 years!
 She now has her life back and comes back occasionally for maintenance.